tidbitapp/backend/README.md

 # 📋 TidBit (Backend)
-> Backend API Router for TidBit
+> Backend API for TidBit

 TidBit is a document summarization application, currently with a Chrome extension front-end.
 When you hit the TidBit button on the Chrome extension, it will try to summarize and get the gist out of the webpage.